Legality Campaign: Events in Guanabara

-In Rio de Janeiro, Marshall Lott, who was not active but had prestige, positioned himself on the night of the 25th in favor of the inauguration.
+In Rio de Janeiro, marshal Henrique Teixeira Lott, who was not active but had prestige, positioned himself on the night of 25 August in favor of the inauguration.
 He published a manifesto calling on "all living forces in the country, the forces of production and thought, the students and intellectuals, the workers and the people in general", besides the "noble comrades of the Armed Forces", to defend the legal succession and prevent the "abnormal and arbitrary solution that is intended to be imposed on the nation".
 His house was frequented by legalists, including military personnel such as Osvino Ferreira Alves, Nélson de Melo, and Jair Dantas Ribeiro.
-Lott even argued with Odílio Denys, his former ally, over the phone, but he only repeatedly answered "I'm listening"; General Olímpio Mourão Filho reported that Denys rejected Goulart's inauguration because he considered him a communist.
-Congressman Armando Falcão, leader of the PSD, was there on Saturday morning and reports that Lott did not contest the arguments he made against the inauguration, attributing his position to pressure from other officers.
-But still on the 25th the marshal had declared to journalists that the right thing to do was to comply with the Constitution.
+Lott even argued with Odílio Denys, his former ally, over the phone, but he only repeatedly answered "I'm listening"; general Olímpio Mourão Filho reported that Denys rejected Goulart's inauguration because he considered him a communist.
+Congressman Armando Falcão, leader of the PSD, was there on Saturday morning and reported that Lott did not contest the arguments he made against the inauguration, attributing his position to pressure from other officers.
+But still on the 25th Lott had declared to journalists that the right thing to do was to comply with the Constitution.

-Lott's house was surrounded by the Military Police, and he was arrested on Sunday morning, the 27th, and taken to Fort Laje.
-A radio message picked up by the Third Army justified the measure in the following terms: "Congress communist elements are disturbing meeting legal solution crisis arising resignation president.
-Marshal Lott involved by such agitators launched subversive manifesto forcing Minister War to order his arrest."
-Other military personnel arrested included Lott's former aide-de-camp Captain William Stockler Pinto, Majors Frederico Augusto Ferreira e Sousa and Correia Lima, Colonel Jefferson Cardim Osório, Lieutenant Colonel Pamplona, Lieutenant Colonel Antônio Joaquim Figueiredo, Admiral Silva Junior and Brigadier Francisco Teixeira.
-Navy ships were used for imprisonment.
+Lott's house was surrounded by the Military Police, and he was arrested on Sunday morning, 27 August, and taken to Fort Laje.
+A radio message picked up by the 3rd Army justified the measure in the following terms: "Congress communist elements are disturbing the finding [of a] legal solution [to the] crisis arising [from the] resignation [of the] president.
+Marshal Lott involved by such agitators [has] launched [a] subversive manifesto forcing [the] Minister [of] War to order his arrest."
+Other military personnel arrested included Lott's former aide-de-camp captain William Stockler Pinto, majors Frederico Augusto Ferreira e Sousa and Correia Lima, colonel Jefferson Cardim Osório, lieutenant colonel Pamplona, lieutenant colonel Antônio Joaquim Figueiredo, admiral Silva Junior and brigadier Francisco Teixeira.
+Brazilian Navy ships were used for imprisonment.